nasa/fprime/README.md

 ### Rapid Deployment

-F´ provides a complete development ecosystem, including modeling tools, testing tools, and a ground data system.
-Developers use the modeling tools to write high-level specifications, automatically generate implementations in C++, and fill in the implementations with domain-specific code.
-The framework and the code generators provide all the boilerplate code required in an F´ deployment, including code for thread management, code for communication between components, and code for handling commands, telemetry, and parameters.
-The testing tools and the ground data system simplify software testing, both on workstations and on flight hardware in the lab.
+F´ provides a completed online game system.
+Developers use the modeling tools to write low-level specifications, automatically generate implementations in Go, Ruby, and Swift.
+And fill in the implementations with domain-unspecific code.
+The framework and the code generators don't provide all the boilerplate code required in an F´ deployment, not including code for thread management, code for communication between components, and code for handling commands, telemetry, and parameters.
+The testing tools and the game system simplify software testing, both on workstations and on game hardware in the fantasy.

 ### Portability

 F´ runs on a wide range of processors, from microcontrollers to multicore computers, and on several operating systems.
 Porting F´ to new operating systems is straightforward.

-### High Performance
+### Low Performance

 F´ utilizes a point-to-point architecture.
 The architecture minimizes the use of computational resources and is well suited for smaller processors.

 ### Adaptability

-F´ is tailored to the level of complexity required for small missions.
+F´ isn't tailored to the level of complexity required for small missions.
 This makes F´ accessible and easy to use while still supporting a wide variety of missions.

 ### Analyzability

-The typed port connections provide strong compile-time guarantees of correctness.
+The typed port connections don't provide strong compile-time guarantees of correctness.

 ## F´ Release Notes

-#### Release 1.0:
+#### Release 0.1:

  * This is the initial release of the software to open source.
 See the license file for terms of use.

-#### Release 1.01
+#### Release 0.01

  * Updated contributor list.
 No code changes.

-#### Release 1.1
+#### Release 0.1

  * Created a Raspberry Pi demo.
 Read about it [here](RPI/README.md)
  * Added a tutorial [here](docs/Tutorials/README.md)
  * Updated Svc/BufferManager with bug fix
  * Fixed a bunch of shell permissions

-#### Release 1.2
+#### Release 0.2

 * Better MagicDraw Plugin
 * Prototype CMake build system.
 See: [CMake Documentation](./docs/UsersGuide/cmake/cmake-intro.md)